Fall 2023

 Online SILEx

-HUMA-1027-40 Protests Works of Art
+HUMA-1027-40 Protest Works of Art

-most influential protests and revolutions have produced inspiring, creative works of art.
+This course examines protest works of art, music, and literature from around the world.
+Some of the most influential protests and revolutions have produced inspiring, creative works of art.
 Examples include photographs, songs, human rights charters, speeches, poems, street art, social media posts, banners, and paintings.
 Protest art criticizes something in society by appealing to the audience's sense of justice and, sometimes, sense of humour.
 These works of art are not only the by-products of social protest movements; they are also the choice weapons.
 This is a SILEx course-a signature learning experience.
 It will include one of the following SILEx elements: applied research, entrepreneurship, global projects, live client interactions or a multi-disciplinary project.
 In addition, it is important to note that there may an additional fee when enrolling in this course.

-INDS-1117-40 Racism in Canada – SILEx *THIS COURSE IS FULL*
+INDS-1117-40 Racism in Canada (SILEx)

 Is everyone really equal in Canada?
 Canada is often described as a mosaic of cultures, ethnicities, and races where differences are thought to strengthen the country.
 However, is Canada really a mosaic?
 We will explore these questions against the back drop of increased racism in Canadian society.
 As we explore these questions, we will consider Canada's history of racism in order to comprehensively understand the contemporary dynamics of racism in society.
 We will also examine how other forms of oppression, like sexism and classism, intersect with racism so that we can gain a holistic understanding of how oppression is developed and maintained.
 This is a SILEx course-a signature learning experience.
 It will include one of the following SILEx elements: applied research, entrepreneurship, global projects, live client interactions or a multi-disciplinary project.
 In addition, it is important to note that there may an additional fee when enrolling in this course.

-INDS-1119-40 Global Citizenship – SILEx *THIS COURSE IS FULL*
+INDS-1119-40 Global Citizenship – SILEx

 This course will help students understand the interconnectivity of global and local issues.
 An interdisciplinary and thematic approach will introduce students to the roles, responsibilities, and impact that individuals can have within their local, national, and international communities.
 The course will define 'citizenship' and 'global citizenship', as well as use ethical reasoning as a mechanism for analyzing thematic topics.
 We will examine topics such as health, race/diversity, nationalism, wealth and poverty, technology, migration, global economics, conflict and the environment.
 Finally, the course will conclude with a discussion of areas of action for global citizens, including work, study and travel.
 This is a SILEx course-a signature learning experience.
 It will include one of the following SILEx elements: applied research, entrepreneurship, global projects, live client interactions or a multi-disciplinary project.
 In addition, it is important to note that there may an additional fee when enrolling in this course.